ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: The ViPlan Benchmark

 \paragraph{ViPlan-Household.}

-While ViPlan-BW provides a controlled environment, we are also interested in evaluating planning in a domain closer to real-world embodied AI tasks.
-For this, we implement ViPlan-HH on top of iGibson 2.0\footnote{Released under MIT license at \url{https://github.com/StanfordVL/iGibson}} \citep{li2022igibson}, specifically using the Fetch robot\footnote{\url{https://fetchrobotics.com}}. iGibson is an open-source household simulator, where the agent can interact with various objects to complete tasks (e.g., setting the table or cleaning the dishes).
+While ViPlan-BW provides a controlled environment, we are also interested in evaluating planning in a domain closer to real-world embodied AI scenarios.
+For this, we implement ViPlan-HH on top of iGibson 2.0~\citep{li2022igibson}, specifically using the Fetch robot. iGibson is an open-source household simulator, where the agent can interact with various objects to complete tasks (e.g., setting the table or cleaning the dishes).

 As PDDL deals with high-level actions, we implement each one by bypassing low-level control and instead directly transitioning the environment to one of the action's valid terminal states, saving time and simulation cost.
-In order to introduce realistic variability, object positions are sampled within allowable regions, which also introduces occasional action failures that need to be detected.
-Due to this randomness, we verify that each task is solvable using an oracle version of VLM-as-grounder which receives the full symbolic state from the simulator.
+In order to introduce realistic variability, object positions are sampled within allowable regions, a process which also introduces occasional action failures that need to be detected.
+Due to this randomness, we verify that each task is solvable using an oracle symbolic planner which receives the full symbolic state from the simulator.
 As in ViPlan-BW, we divide ViPlan-HH in three splits with 25 tasks each.
 All our original contributions, implementation details, domain and task information can be found at Appendix~\ref{app:domains_iGibson}.